gojimmypi/gojimmypi.github.io/_debug/README.md

 #### `WOLFSSL_REPO`

-This the location of wolfSSL where the `./configure script` should run and is typically the location of your wolfSSL `git clone`.
+This the location of wolfSSL where the `./configure` script should run and is typically the location of your wolfSSL `git clone`.
 For example in WSL for a clone in the `C:\workspace` directory, this value would be:

 `WOLFSSL_REPO="/mnt/c/workspace/wolfssl"`

 #### `WOLFSSL_FILE_ROOT`

-The directory where output files go (a github repo is helpful for tracking changes).
+The directory where `./configure` console output will be saved in various files (a github repo is helpful for tracking changes).
 For example:

 `WOLFSSL_FILE_ROOT="/mnt/c/workspace/gojimmypi.github.io/_debug"`

 #### `WOLFSSL_CMD_FILE`

 This the `.configure` command to edit.
+This is typically the location of the [cmd.txt](./cmd.txt) file located in the same `WOLFSSL_FILE_ROOT` directory.

 `WOLFSSL_CMD_FILE="$WOLFSSL_FILE_ROOT/cmd.txt"`